-Many website registrations, use security questions for both password retrieval/reset and sign-in verification.
+Many website registrations use security questions for both password retrieval/reset and sign-in verification.
 Some also ask the same security questions when users call on the phone.
 Security questions are one method to verify the user and stop unauthorized access.
 But there are problems with security questions.
-Website administrators may use poor security questions that may have negative results:
+Websites may use poor security questions that may have negative results:

 - the user can’t remember the answer

 - the question doesn’t work for the user

 - The question is not safe and could be discovered or guessed by others.